UK’s Johnson defies calls to quit as ouster bid gathers pace

 Conservative lawmaker Andrew Bridgen, who is calling for a change, said he thought the 54-letter threshold would be reached “this week,” setting the stage for a confidence vote within days.

 If Johnson lost a confidence vote among the party’s 359 lawmakers, it would trigger a contest to replace him as Conservative leader.
 The winner would also become prime minister.
+If Johnson won the vote, he would be safe from a similar challenge for a year.

 Johnson apologized to lawmakers last week for attending a “bring your own booze” gathering in garden of his Downing Street offices in May 2020.
 At the time, people in Britain were barred from meeting more than one person outside their household to help curb the spread of COVID-19.